 In addition to our Trinitarian understanding of the Godhead, we believe that God is holy, meaning that he is set apart and distinct from his creation (cf. Genesis 1:26, 27; 1 Peter 1:16).
 It is the holiness of God that presents humanity with a problem.
 Following the Fall of Genesis 3, humanity rebelled against God in an effort to attain glory and autonomy apart from God.
 As a result of the Fall, the image bearers of God were left broken and without hope.
 Part of the Good News of Jesus’ life, death, and resurrection is that those broken vessels who bend their knee to King Jesus in faith are made holy by the grace and mercy of God (cf. Ephesians 2:1-10) through the power of the Holy Spirit (cf. John 3:3), thus restoring their fallen human natures to what they were always intended to be, royal priests ruling over creation on behalf of God (cf. Psalm 8; 1 Peter 2:9).

 This new humanity, the church, is tasked with bringing the Good News of Jesus’ life, death and resurrection to the world in both word and deed, that they might believe (cf. Matthew 28:16-20; Luke 4:16-21; James 1:19-27; 2:14-26).
 As a local expression of “the body of Christ," Redeemer Fellowship is called to live out our faith in such a way that the people of Toms River might catch a glimpse of the Good News of Jesus and know what God is like.
 As our mission statement says, we exist to share in the life of Christ, by loving God and loving neighbor.
 Our hope is that we would do just that, to the glory of God and for the good of our neighbors and community.

 These beliefs (and those articulated in the ancient creeds) are core and non-negotiable when it comes to defining Christianity.
 In other words, these are issues that we would describe as “closed-handed issues."

-However, there are issues that fall into the category of “open-handed issues," which are convictions we hold to as a church, but are not required for our members:
+However, there are issues that fall into the category of “open-handed convictions," which are beliefs we hold to and teach, but are not required for our members to embrace: